-The Auburn University Student Planning Association (AUSPA) stimulates student interest in community planning and design, familiarizes students with the practice of planning, helps students in attending state and national planning conferences, and builds a strong relationship between the Community Planning degree program and other programs related to community planning and design.
-AUSPA endeavors to improve scholarship and performance of individuals entering the community planning and design fields.
+The Student Planning Organization of Auburn University (SPAAU) stimulates student interest in community planning and design, familiarizes students with the practice of planning, helps students in attending state and national planning conferences, and builds a strong relationship between the Community Planning degree program and other programs related to community planning and design.
+SPAAU is a student led organization that endeavors to improve scholarship and performance of individuals entering the community planning and design fields.
 This student led association holds regular meetings and social events throughout the academic year.
-For more information, please contact DeAndra Navratil at firstname.lastname@example.org.
+For more information, please contact Avery Agostinelli.

 In State Residents, per full-time academic year $12,108